ai/evolu-lang/README.md

 ### Standard Commands Pack

-You can create your own language with Evolu, but for common tasks Evolu has the standard commands pack to create Turing completeness languages.
+You can create your own language with Evolu Lang, but for common tasks it has the standard commands pack to create Turing completeness languages.

 Conditions: